-- The Regina Qu'Appelle Health Region reported significant service delivery issues for the Prosthetist and Orthotist classifications related to recruitment and retention issues. - The Regina Qu'Appelle Health Region reports 2 vacant full time vacancies for the Orthotist classification. - Recruiting to vacancies for this classification can be difficult and can take a lot of time. - The current SAHO/HSAS collective agreement expired April 1, 2009 and the parties have initiated negotiations.
+- The Regina Qu'Appelle Health Region reported significant service delivery issues for the Orthotist classification related to recruitment and retention issues. - The Regina Qu'Appelle Health Region reports two vacant full time vacancies for the Orthotist classification. - Recruiting to vacancies for this classification can be difficult and can take a lot of time since there is a very limited supply of these professionals in North America.